-This success prompted Gerard to open a spinoff of Bar Stuzzichini, the Michelin-rated Stuzzicheria and Pane Panelle take-out sandwich shop, at the corner of Church and Walker Streets in Tribeca (2010).
-Eater NY selected it as one of the “Top Ten Sandwich Shops” of 2011, and it also had the winning recipe in the Brooklyn Meatball Slapdown (February 2011).
+This success prompted Gerard to open a spinoff of Bar Stuzzichini in 2010, the Michelin-rated Stuzzicheria, and the Pane Panelle take-out sandwich shop.
+Located at the corner of Church and Walker Streets in Tribeca, Eater NY selected it as one of the “Top Ten Sandwich Shops” of 2011, along with the winning recipe in the 2011 Brooklyn Meatball Slapdown.

 Since 2012, Gerard has been consulting and project-managing throughout the New York City metropolitan area.
 Most notably Morimoto’s Bisutoro, The Savoy Tavern, Los Americanos Latin Restaurant, The Anthony, and Antique Bar and Bakery.
 Add to this list the Church Street Tavern, where along with Chef Ryan Skeen, the team created the critically acclaimed Tavern Burger which made New York Magazine’s “Most Important Burger” list, and Bloomberg News’ “Top 5 Burgers” in New York of 2015.

 In May 2016 Pacific St Hospitality launched their 1970s inspired bar Ethyl’s Alcohol & Food on Manhattan’s Upper East Side.
 After navigating and surviving the pandemic, Ethyl’s is now in its 8th year of operation and going stronger than ever.